swapnil1001/DNACryptography_Final_Year_Project/README.md

 # DNACryptography_Final_Year_Project
-An Implementation of DNA Encryption Algorithm using C and PHP.
+An Implementation of DNA Encryption and Decryption Algorithm using C and PHP.